davidfortytwo/AI-Vuln-Scanner/README.md

     pip install -r requirements.txt

-5. Add your OpenAI API key to a .env file in the root folder:
+5. Add your OpenAI API key to a .env file in the root folder (optional, the script asks for the API key if no .env found):

     OPENAI_API_KEY=your_api_key_here